PepsiCo CEO Indra Nooyi is stepping down

 Laguarta, Nooyi's successor, has served as president of PepsiCo since September 2017, overseeing global operations, corporate strategy, public policy and government affairs.
 Laguarta is also an immigrant, having been born in Spain.
 He had previously been CEO of the European and sub-Saharan African unit of Pepsi before being named the company's president.

+"We have had the privilege of knowing Nooyi for over a decade and have been very impressed with her leadership acumen and very thoughtful approach to managing PepsiCo through what has been a period of very choppy waters for broader consumer packaged goods," said Bonnie Herzog, senior analyst at Wells Fargo.
+"Nooyi has been an exemplary CEO and sets the bar high."

-Pepsi's stock lagged the broader market in recent years, and it has trailed rival Coca-Cola (KO).
+Still, Pepsi's stock lagged the broader market in recent years, and it has trailed rival Coca-Cola (KO).
 Shares are down 1.5% this year, compared to a 5% rise in the S&P 500 index.
-Shares of Pepsi were slightly higher in pre-market trading.
+Shares of Pepsi were slightly higher in early trading.

 Americans' growing distaste for sugary sodas has hurt both Coke and Pepsi.
 In 2014 activist investor Nelson Peltz pushed for Pepsi to spin off its snack business as a separate company.
-But Nooyi was able to fight off calls to break up the company..
+But Nooyi was able to fight off calls to break up the company.
+It turned out to be the right call according to Neil Saunders, a managing director of GlobalData.

+"Nooyi will leave a company stronger than the one she inherited 12 years ago," said Saunders.
+"It was her insistence on building up and maintaining a strong snack business that was most prescient.
+With demand for soda under pressure, PepsiCo can now take comfort in the fact that it has a balanced portfolio of products."

 -- CNNMoney's Paul R. La Monica and Julia Carpenter contributed to this report.